weareyolo/go-metrics/README.md

 t.Update(47)
 ```

-Register() is not threadsafe.
-For threadsafe metric registration use
+Register() is not thread-safe.
+For thread-safe metric registration use
 GetOrRegister:

 ```go